 São Miguel, Azores, my home island.
-With so many different landscapes and things to do here, planning a route is essential.
-This is the exact road trip itinerary I use to show São Miguel island to friends visiting.
+This is the exact road trip itinerary I use to show São Miguel island to friends and family visiting.
+This is a curated route packed with local tips, all 2025-ready.
+Enjoy!

 This 4-day São Miguel road trip itinerary is the result of several years of being a local guide.
 Here’s what you can find in this article: